rj433/Exercise-05b-FPS/README.md

 If you run the game again, you should now be holding a blue gun.

+Now, finally, right-click on the Game node and Add Child Node.
+Select CSGBox.
+In the inspector, set the Width: 2, Height: 2, Depth: 0.25, and select Use Collision.
+Under Spatial->Transform, set Translation->x: 1, y: 1, and under Rotation Degrees->y: 90.

+Right-click on the CSGBox and Add Child Node.
+Select CSGSphere.
+In the Inspector, set Radius: 0.5 and CSGShape->Operation: Subtraction.
+It should now appear that the sphere has been carved out of the wall, and your player should be able to collide with the shape as if the sphere weren't there.

 Quit Godot.
 In GitHub desktop, add a summary message, commit your changes and push them back to GitHub.
 If you return to and refresh your GitHub repository page, you should now see your updated files with the time when they were changed.

 Now edit the README.md file.
 When you have finished editing, commit your changes, and then turn in the URL of the main repository page (https://github.com/[username]/Exercise-05b-FPS) on Canvas.